 To assess patients breathing in order to diagnose asthma.
 This is a 50 minute test were the patient is asked to blow into a computerised machine.

-Social Prescribing is a means of GPs and other Health Professionals to refer people into local, non-clinical services.
-A Social Prescribing Link Worker is available to work with anyone over the age of 18 within the local community.
+Social Prescribing is a means of GPs and other Health Professionals to refer people into local, non clinical services.
+A Social Prescribing Link Worker is available to work with anyone over the age of 18 years within the local community.

-Stitches from post op / accident / trauma wounds can be removed and wounds assessed appropriately.
+Stitches from post operation, accident and trauma wounds can be removed and wounds assessed appropriately.

 We offer a full range of vaccinations for foreign travel.